The Finest Bolt Actions Ever Produced

-The cartridge head is enclosed in "three rings of steel" (barrel, receiver ring and recessed bolt head), made famous by Weatherby advertising, and the action is immensely strong.
-The Mark V is, in fact, probably the strongest action in the world.
+The cartridge head is enclosed in "three rings of steel" (barrel, receiver ring and recessed bolt head), made famous by Weatherby advertising.
+This action is immensely strong.
+The Mark V is probably the strongest bolt action in the world.

-The extractor is a claw in the bolt head and there is a plunger ejector in the bolt face.
+The extractor is a short, but sizable, claw mounted in the bolt head and there is a plunger ejector in the bolt face.
 The latter is actually more reliable than the fixed, receiver mounted ejector of the Mauser 98 type, as it is practically impossible for it to be bent or damaged.